shopware/docs/guides/plugins/apps/app-scripts/cart-manipulation.md

 ## Price definitions

-In general, Showpare prices consist of gross and net prices and are currency dependent.
+In general, Shopware prices consist of gross and net prices and are currency dependent.
 If you need price definitions in your app scripts (e.g. to add a absolute discount with a specific price) there are multiple ways to do so.

 ### Price fields inside custom fields
 You can define price fields for [custom fields](../custom-data.md)